The King's (The Cathedral) School: Miscellaneous

 In 2016 deputy headteacher, Trevor Elliot retired after 40 years at Kings.
 His replacements are: deputy headteacher (pastoral) Helen Birch, formerly assistant headteacher; and deputy headteacher (academic) Duncan Rhodes, from Portsmouth and Plymouth.

 In 2017, Andrew Brown, former governor was convicted of possessing indecent images and films of children as young as 3.
 These included child abuse photos and video.
 Claimed a man who burgled his house placed the images on devices he had stolen in order to blackmail him.
 He was jailed for two years, however, did not serve his full sentence.

-In 2020, the first virtual house music was held, which Chad's House won.

 The school is sometimes known as "KSP", or simply "King's".